180+ YouTube English Videos: Real-World Learning Science, History, Cooking & More

 What are English YouTube Video Lessons?

-English YouTube video lessons feature real-world educational content from YouTube with interactive English learning tools.
-These 180+ videos cover science, history, biographies, geography, and culture using native speaker narration at B1-C2 levels.
-Each video includes complete transcripts, word translations, and dictation practice to help intermediate and advanced learners understand authentic English in educational contexts.
+English YouTube video lessons feature authentic content from real-world educational YouTube channels with interactive English learning tools.
+These 180+ videos cover diverse topics including science, history, biographies, geography, and culture using native speaker narration and natural speech patterns at B1-C2 levels.
+Each video includes complete transcripts, word translations, and dictation practice to help intermediate and advanced learners understand contemporary language in real educational contexts.

 Browse 180 Lessons